mattsunner/mattsunner/README.md

 # About Me

-BI Analyst and Data Scientist with a background in financial modeling, consulting, automation development, and change management with a focus on fusing modern technologies to streamline the data reporting process.
+Experienced solutions architect & cloud engineer with a focus on process automation, cost optimization & resilient architecture design

 ### You Can Follow me Here